SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/jira-opentelemetry.md

 ### Step 2: Configure integration

-In this step, we will be configuring the yaml file required for the Jira Collection.
+In this step, we will configure the yaml file required for the Jira Collection.

 Path of the different log file configured to capture Jira logs is needed to be given here:
 - Jira Access Logs.
 Apache HTTP server log files.
 Default path `/var/log/apache2/*.log`.